 Earlier this year, around 170,000 people signed an e-petition calling on the government to cap price rises during the school holidays.
 It was the fifth most signed e-petition since they were first set up.
 But even though this was the case and it raised awareness of the issues – sparked several suggestions including staggering school holidays, and for airport taxes to be suspended during busier periods – nothing has yet to be done, with even the Department for Business, Innovation and Skills stating: “It’s for businesses to decide the market worth of their products”.

-What do you think about fines?
-Have you taken your children out of school just to go on a holiday?
-Is there a solution to this problem?
+What do you think about unauthorised absences and term time fines?
+Have you taken your children out of school just to go on holiday?